 Having gestational diabetes forced me to eat healthier, to virtually eliminate desserts, and eat foods that made me fuller longer.

-Moving Forward: I Have the Strength to Say No Again
+But It Gave Me the Strength to Say No Again

 Ice cream craving on a Wednesday evening?
 No problem.
 I know I don’t need it.
 I went without before, so I can do it again.